noxthot/ss22_julia_workshop/pages/hpc/index.md

 # Parallel computing with Julia

-Since modern laptops and computers come with multiple cores it parallel computing is not just something for High Performance Computing systems.
-The general idea is, do not only use a single computational thread (linear programming) but run concurring tasks at the same time that solve the task you set them.
+Since modern laptops and computers come with multiple cores parallel computing is not just something for High Performance Computing systems.
+The general idea is to not only use a single computational thread (linear programming) but run concurring tasks at the same time that solve the task you set them.
 Julia by default supports different ways for active [parallel or concurring computing](https://docs.julialang.org/en/v1/manual/parallel-computing/).
 In this section we follow some of the examples given on [Julia Academy - JuliaTutorials](https://github.com/JuliaAcademy/JuliaTutorials).

-Before we are going into details on parallelising code we need to talk about how to measure performance in Julia.
+Before we are are going into the details of parallel coding we need to talk about how to measure performance in Julia.

 ## How to measure performance in Julia